-Unfortunately, the gender gap in the courtroom and in ADR has persisted even decades after women have comprised half of all law school graduates.
+Unfortunately, the gender gap in the courtroom and in ADR has persisted even decades after women comprised half of law school graduates.
 The federal and state courts in New York are not exempt from this phenomenon.
 There is much more that law firms, corporate counsel, and judges can do to help close the gap.
-Similarly, the limited number of women serving as neutrals in ADR and appearing as counsel in complex commercial arbitrations is startling.
+Similarly, the limited number of women in ADR serving as neutrals and appearing in complex commercial arbitrations is startling.
 While one size does not fit all, and the solutions will vary within firms and practice areas, the legal profession must take a more proactive role to assure that female attorneys achieve their equal day in court and in ADR.